patrick-llgc/Learning-Deep-Learning/paper_notes/understanding_apr.md

 tl;dr: Pose regression algorithm is making interpolation between training data and is still far from being practically relevant.

 #### Overall impression
 Previous pose regression algorithms (camera relocalization) can be divided into two categories, APR (absolute pose regression) such as [PoseNet](posenet.md) and MapNet, and RPR (relative pose regression) such as RelocNet, Relative PN, **AnchorNet**.
-(AnchorNet come closest to structure based approaches).
+(AnchorNet come closest to structure based approaches and lacks generalization).

 Structure based approaches (such as **Active Search**) is still the SOTA for camera relocalization.
 It uses Root-SIFT features to establish 2D-3D matches.
 3D points in a scene and PnP algorithm within a RANSAC loop.